neilgoodman/jquery-render-tweets/README.md

     });
 ```

-- _render_: Sent right before the rendered HTML is attached to the DOM.
-The rendered HTML as a jQuery object is passed as a parameter.
+- __render__: Triggered right before the rendered HTML is attached to the DOM.
+The rendered HTML wrapped in a jQuery object is passed as a parameter.
-- _renderCompleted_: Sent after the rendered HTML has been attached to the DOM.
+- __renderCompleted__: Triggered after the rendered HTML has been attached to the DOM.
-- _request_: Sent when the AJAX request for tweets has been made.
+- __request__: Triggered when the AJAX request for tweets has been made.
 The jQuery `$.Deferred` object from the AJAX call is passed as a parameter.
-- _requestCompleted_: Sent when the AJAX request completes successfully.
+- __requestCompleted__: Triggered when the AJAX request completes successfully.
 The data returned from the request is given as a parameter.

-## Examples
+### Examples

-Using a URL to get tweets:
+Using an URL to get tweets:

 ```javascript
 $(function () {